 - Masons and sculptors left their mark all around

-- Robert the Bruce loved it so much that he chose it as the resting place for his heart (a cylinder was found and it is assumed it was his heart) - The rest of his body is in Dunfermine Abbey
+- Robert the Bruce loved it so much that he chose it as the resting place for his heart (a cylinder was found, and it is assumed it was his heart) - The rest of his body is in Dunfermline Abbey

 Below is a map of Melrose Abbey as it used to look like:

-Melrose does not have as many arches as Jedburgh Abbey, but they are delicate and beautiful with different ton of stones.
+Melrose does not have as many arches as Jedburgh Abbey, but they are delicate and beautiful with different colors of stones.

 Melrose Abbey church